samal-rasmussen/png-validator/README.md

 It checks that the chunk layout is correct, and it checks that the crc code for each chunk is valid.

-Zero dependencies, 261 lines of source code, and only 2.5 kb after minification.
+Zero dependencies and only 2.6 kb after minification.

 Available as an npm package: https://www.npmjs.com/package/png-validator

-Usage
+## Usage
----

-Png Validator is built both as a cjs and es bundle, so you can use it in the backend and frontend.

-There is only a single function exposed called `pngValidator` that takes a single parameter, which is a Uint8Array with the raw Png file data.
+There is only a single function exposed called `pngValidator` that takes a single parameter, which is an Uint8Array with the raw Png file data.
 It will throw an error if the file is _not_ valid.

 ```
-// node
-const pngValidator = require('png-validator');
-// browser / bundler
 import { pngValidator } from 'png-validator';

 try {